-He puts up with the inconvenience and spends time with his peers, including Marzia (Esther Garrel), who'd like to be Elio's boyfriend.
+He puts up with the inconvenience and spends time with his peers, including Marzia (Esther Garrel), who'd like to be Elio's girlfriend.
 Things change between Elio and Oliver, though, when Elio invites a few friends to the house.
-Oliver joins them in a game of volleyball, and gets into the friendly competition.
+Oliver joins them in a game of volleyball and gets into a friendly competition.
 Oliver gives Elio a friendly touch after that, which leads to other things.
-While Elio still see Marzia, he and Oliver plan a series of rendezvous in the night.
+While Elio still sees Marzia, he and Oliver plan a series of rendezvous in the night.
 It is there that Elio discovers the sort of intimacy he wants with Oliver.
-The Perlmans do see that special bond, and allow Elio to accompany Oliver on a short trip to Germany.
+The Perlmans do see that special bond and allow Elio to accompany Oliver on a short trip to Germany.
 Meanwhile, Marzia finds herself confused by her friend's behavior.

 Call Me By Your Name will not be a film for those who believe that God created Adam and Eve, but not Adam and Steve.
 Love with any partner, however, is never exactly the same in any two romantic relationships.
 A visit from a stranger shows a youngster a little bit of the love he would someday like to have.
 Each man has a public persona different from their private persona.
 The movie shows the struggle of two men trying to hide their sexual identity from the world.
 Their personal closets, though, may not stay shut forever.